Curves on complete intersections and measures of irrationality: Introduction

 \end{Lthm}

 By slicing with hyperplanes, note that the same degree bound appearing in Theorem~\ref{thm:degree_of_any_curve} holds for any positive dimensional subvariety of $X$.
-As an application, Theorem~\ref{thm:degree_of_any_curve} be used in concert with results of Clemens, Ein, Xu, Voisin, Pacienza, Clemens--Ran, and others to give an absolute lower bound on the geometric genus of any subvariety on a general complete intersection (cf. \cite{Clemens86, Ein88, Xu94, Voisin96, Pacienza04, CR04}).
-For threefold hypersurfaces ($n = 3$ and $r = 1$), the statement of Theorem~\ref{thm:degree_of_any_curve} follows from a theorem of X. Wu \cite{Wu90}.
+For hypersurfaces in $\bP^4$ ($n = 3$ and $r = 1$), the statement of Theorem~\ref{thm:degree_of_any_curve} follows from a theorem of Wu \cite{Wu90}, and the higher dimensional case for hypersurfaces was recently shown by the first author and Yang \cite{CY25}.

-The story begins with the classical theorem of Noether--Lefschetz \cite{Lefschetz24}, which states that if $d_{1}+ \cdots + d_{r} \geq r+3$, then a very general complete intersection surface $X \subseteq \P^{r+2}$ of type $(d_{1}, \ldots, d_{r})$ satisfies $\Pic(X) = \Z\langle \O_{X}(1) \rangle$.
+The story begins with the classical theorem of Noether--Lefschetz \cite{Lefschetz24}, which states that if $d_{1}+ \cdots + d_{r} \geq r+3$, then a very general complete intersection surface $X \subseteq \P^{r+2}$ of multidegree $(d_{1}, \ldots, d_{r})$ satisfies $\Pic(X) = \Z\langle \O_{X}(1) \rangle$.
 In particular, this implies that for any curve $C \subseteq X$, its degree $\deg(C)$ is an integer multiple of $d_{1} \cdots d_{r}$.
-Motivated by Noether--Lefschetz, Griffiths--Harris later made a series of conjectures concerning curves on generic hypersurfaces in $\P^{4}$ \cite{GH85}.
-The strongest form of their conjecture was disproved by Voisin in \cite{Voisin89}, but one notable case that remains open predicts that on a threefold hypersurface $X \subseteq \P^{4}$ of degree $d \geq 6$, the degree of any curve $C \subseteq X$ satisfies $d \divides \deg{C}$.
-Significant progress in this direction was initiated by Koll\'{a}r \cite{Kollar90}, who used degeneration methods to give counterexamples to the integral Hodge conjecture.
+Motivated by the Noether--Lefschetz theorem, Griffiths--Harris later made a series of conjectures concerning curves on very general hypersurfaces in $\P^{4}$ \cite{GH85}.
+The strongest form of their conjecture was disproved by Voisin \cite{Voisin89}, but one notable case that remains open predicts that on a threefold hypersurface $X \subseteq \P^{4}$ of degree $d \geq 6$, the degree of any curve $C \subseteq X$ satisfies $d \divides \deg{C}$.
+Significant progress in this direction was initiated by Koll\'{a}r \cite{Kollar90}, who used degeneration methods to give counterexamples to the integral Hodge conjecture for smooth hypersurfaces.
 More recently, Paulsen refined these degeneration methods to show that for a positive density set of integers, the conjecture of Griffiths--Harris (and its generalization to higher-dimensional hypersurfaces) is true \cite{Paulsen21}.